 You will have the opportunity to:

-Check out the 2019 programme to get a real insight into how the days run.
+Check out the provisional 2020 programme to get a real insight into how the days run.

 There is no cost to attend and we will even arrange and pay for your transport to and from UEA.
 If your application for the Medical Aspirations scheme is successful, you automatically receive a place on the residential event and follow-up activities, and we will be in touch with more details.